LeeCampbell/IntroToRx/content/06_Transformation.md

 As you may recall, this example worked by creating a new, short-lived `IObservable<int>` for each item produced by `src`.
 (These child sequences, represented by the `delta` range variable in the example, produce the value `1`, and then after the specified `minimumActivityPeriod`, they produce `-1`.
 This enabled us to keep count of the number of recent events emitted.)
 This is the _fanning out_ part, where items in a source sequence produce new observable sequences. `SelectMany` is crucial in these scenarios because it enables all of those new sequences to be flattened back out into a single output sequence.

 The second place I used `SelectMany` was slightly different: it was the final example of the [**Representing Filesystem Events in Rx** section in Chapter 3](./03_CreatingObservableSequences.md#representing-filesystem-events-in-rx).
 Although that example also combined multiple observable sources into a single observable, that list of observables was fixed: there was one for each of the different events from `FileSystemWatcher`.
-It used a different operator `Merge` (which we'll get to in XXX), which was simpler to use in that scenario because you just pass it the list of all the observables you'd like to combine.
+It used a different operator `Merge` (which we'll get to in [Combining Sequences](09_CombiningSequences.md)), which was simpler to use in that scenario because you just pass it the list of all the observables you'd like to combine.
 However, because of a few other things this code wanted to do (including deferred startup, automated disposal, and sharing a single source when multiple subscribers were active), the particular combination of operators used to achieve this meant our merging code that returned an `IObservable<FileSystemEventArgs>`, needed to be invoked as a transforming step.
 If we'd just used `Select`, the result would have been an `IObservable<IObservable<FileSystemEventArgs>>`.
 The structure of the code meant that it would only ever produce a single `IObservable<FileSystemEventArgs>`, so the double-wrapped type would be rather inconvenient. `SelectMany` is very useful in these scenarios—if composition of operators has introduced an extra layer of observables-in-observables that you don't want, `SelectMany` can unwrap one layer for you.

 These two cases—fanning out then back in, and removing or avoiding a layer of observables of observables—come up quite often, which makes `SelectMany` an important method.
 (It's not surprising that I was unable to avoid using it in earlier examples.)

 As it happens, `SelectMany` is also a particularly important operator in the mathematical theory that Rx is based on.
 It is a fundamental operator, in the sense that it is possible to build many other Rx operators with it.
-[Section XXX in Appendix C](./C_AlgebraicUnderpinnings) shows how you can implement `Select` and `Where` using `SelectMany`.
+[Section 'Recreating other operators with `SelectMany`' in Appendix D](./D_AlgebraicUnderpinnings.md#recreating-other-operators-with-selectmany) shows how you can implement `Select` and `Where` using `SelectMany`.

 ## Cast